Fjord: Hydrology

-During the winter season there is usually little inflow of freshwater.
+During the winter season, there is usually little inflow of water that is fresh.
 Surface water and deeper water (down to 100 m or more) are mixed during winter because of the steady cooling of the surface and wind.
-In the deep fjords there is still fresh water from the summer with less density than the saltier water along the coast.
+In the deep fjords, there is still fresh water from the summer with less density than the saltier water along the coast.
 Offshore wind, common in the fjord areas during winter, sets up a current on the surface from the inner to the outer parts.
 This current on the surface in turn pulls dense salt water from the coast across the fjord threshold and into the deepest parts of the fjord.
 Bolstadfjorden has a threshold of only 1.5 m and strong inflow of freshwater from Vosso river creates a brackish surface that blocks circulation of the deep fjord.
 The deeper, salt layers of Bolstadfjorden are deprived of oxygen and the seabed is covered with organic material.
 The shallow threshold also creates a strong tidal current.

-During the summer season there is usually a large inflow of river water in the inner areas.
+During the summer season, there is usually a large inflow of river water in the inner areas.
 This freshwater gets mixed with saltwater creating a layer of brackish water with a slightly higher surface than the ocean which in turn sets up a current from the river mouths towards the ocean.
 This current is gradually more salty towards the coast and right under the surface current there is a reverse current of saltier water from the coast.
 In the deeper parts of the fjord the cold water remaining from winter is still and separated from the atmosphere by the brackish top layer.
 This deep water is ventilated by mixing with the upper layer causing it to warm and freshen over the summer.
 In fjords with a shallow threshold or low levels of mixing this deep water is not replaced every year and low oxygen concentration makes the deep water unsuitable for fish and animals.
-In the most extreme cases there is a constant barrier of freshwater on the surface and the fjord freezes over such that there is no oxygen below the surface.
+In the most extreme cases, there is a constant barrier of freshwater on the surface and the fjord freezes over such that there is no oxygen below the surface.
 Drammensfjorden is one example.
 The mixing in fjords predominantly results from the propagation of an internal tide from the entrance sill or internal seiching.

 The Gaupnefjorden branch of Sognefjorden is strongly affected by freshwater as a glacial river flows in.
 Velfjorden has little inflow of freshwater.